petrknap/trunk/projects/petrknap.github.io/docs/php-splitfilesystem.md

 This file storage solves this issue simply - it **creates virtual layer between file system and application**.
 Every path is converted into path which is composed from many directories which contains only small amount of sub-directories.

-If you wish to store 1 000 000 files in single directory, this file storage converts paths and stores them in huge tree-structure.
-Every directory (exclude leafs) contains up to 256 sub-directories.
-Leafs contains only files.
+If you wish to store 1 000 000 files in single directory, this file storage converts paths and stores them in tree-structure.
+Every directory contains only small amount of directories and files (depends on configuration).

 ### Advantages

  * Can store a huge amount of files in single directory
- * Can use fully localized paths to files (f.e.: `/シックス.log`)
  * Naturally protects files outside the storage
  * Every user can has separated and isolated file storage
  * Fully compatible and based on [League\Flysystem]